 When Should You Use Fast Tracking or Crashing?

 This depends on the situation and requirements.
 For example, if the client wants you to complete the project earlier and is ready to pay for the additional cost, you will go for crashing.

 However, if the project is delayed due to some unforeseen conditions and you have to bring the project back on schedule, you will go for fast tracking because it does not require extra money.

-There is another case: when you may have to pay a penalty to the client for any delay.
+Sometimes it is not a clear-cut, when you may have to pay a penalty to the client for any delay.
 Here you will compare the cost of the penalty with the cost of crashing, and if this analysis shows you that it is better to go with crashing, you will go for it.

 You may also do crashing if your project is delayed and the company’s image is at stake.

 Generally speaking, when you start compressing the schedule you start with fast tracking, because this process does not require additional costs.
-Once you’re done with fast tracking, you try crashing if necessary.
+Once you are done with fast tracking, you try crashing if necessary.

 Fast tracking and crashing are two schedule compression techniques that help you shorten the duration of your project.
 Fast tracking does not involve any cost but it increases risks.
 On the other hand, crashing does not introduce much risk but it is a costly affair.
-With crashing it is also possible that you will not yield an effective work output because you may not get skilled resources, and even if you get them, it takes some time for them to settle down.
+With crashing it is also possible that you will not produce an effective work output because you may not get skilled resources, and even if you get them, it takes some time for them to settle down.
 You cannot bring a bunch of people together and expect them to perform immediately.
-Therefore, perform due diligence before going for crashing, because sometimes it may increase the cost significantly with a poor reduction in schedule compression.
+Therefore, perform due diligence before going for crashing, sometimes it may increase the cost significantly with a poor reduction in schedule compression.